Powerscourt House & Gardens, Enniskerry, County Wicklow A98 W0D0

 IMG_1716

-You can just about see the “trompe l’oeil” floor in the entrance hall in the photo above, made up of black Kilkenny marble, grey and white limestone.
+You can see the “trompe l’oeil” floor in the entrance hall in the photo below, made up of black Kilkenny marble, grey and white limestone.

 IMG_1715